 At this time the only solution available to correct the recurrence is to perform another face lift with the same risks, chances of complications and down time of the first operation.

-A new and revolutionary concept and technique has been developed by which not only the duration of the original face lift is longer but and fore most the need of a second face lift operation maybe obsolete: this is called the Adjustable face lift.
+Dr. Calabria performs a new and revolutionary concept and technique that has been developed by which not only the duration of the original face lift is longer but and fore most the need of a second face lift operation maybe obsolete: this is called the Adjustable face lift.
+Dr. Calabria performs The Adjustable Facelift at his offices in Beverly Hills, Palm Springs and Italy.

 Traditionally, when a face lift is completed, the skin is pulled tight, the excess skin excised and the edges are sewn up in front and behind the ears.
 These may result of unsightly and hypertrophic scarring from the tension applied in the closure in the effort to create a tighter look.
 Later on, after the swelling has resolved, there may be a recurrence of the skin laxity which, unfortunately, may occur sooner then later.